chef-boneyard/chef-web-docs-2016/docs_all/source/knife.rst

 .. include:: ../../includes_role/includes_role.rst

 .. include:: ../../includes_knife/includes_knife_role.rst

+.. note:: To add a role to a node and then build out the run-list for that node, use the `knife node <http://docs.opscode.com/knife_node>`_ sub-command and its ``run_list add`` argument.

 Review the list of `common options <http://docs.opscode.com/chef/knife.html#common-options>`_ available to this (and all) |knife| subcommands and plugins.